percona/pmm/docs/dbaas/setting-up.md

     ```sh
     eksctl create cluster --write-kubeconfig --name=your-cluster-name --zones=us-west-2a,us-west-2b --kubeconfig <PATH_TO_KUBECONFIG>
     ```
-2. Follow the instructions on [How to add a Kubernetes cluster](../../get-started/dbaas.md#add-a-kubernetes-cluster) with kubeconfig from the previous step.
+2. Copy the resulting kubeconfig and follow these instructions to [register a Kubernetes cluster to PMM](../dbaas/get-started.md#add-a-kubernetes-cluster).

-    !!! note alert alert-primary ""
-        If possible, the connection details will show the cluster's external IP (not possible with minikube).

 ### Google GKE